|Best Overall||Wellness CORE Grain-Free Reduced Fat Turkey & Chicken|

 - Hill's Prescription Diet i/d Digestive Care Low Fat

-The best overall low-fat dog food is this Wellness Core grain-free turkey and chicken recipe.
+This Wellness Core Grain-Free Reduced Fat Turkey & Chicken Recipe is the best overall low-fat dog food.
 This formula is crafted for whole-body health and promotes leaner body mass and muscle tone.
 It includes omega fatty acids for healthy skin and coat and prebiotics and probiotics to support digestive health.
 The first ingredient in this recipe is deboned turkey.
 Alongside this high-quality protein source are carefully chosen fruits and vegetables that help your dog reach and maintain a healthy weight.

-Use this reduced fat dog food for all breed sizes, so long as they are in the adult life stage.
+All breed sizes can eat this reduced-fat dog food as long as they are in their adult life stage.
 Along with probiotics and omega fatty acids, this recipe incorporates taurine for proper cardiac function and eye health along with glucosamine to support joint health.
 Typically, dogs that develop pancreatitis are also overweight.
 With his formula, you can help get your dog to a healthy weight so there’s less stress on his joints.

 - Suitable for all breed sizes

 2. Best Wet Food: Royal Canin Veterinary Diet Adult Gastrointestinal Low Fat Loaf

 Your dog with pancreatitis will benefit from the Royal Canin Veterinary Diet Adult Gastrointestinal Low Fat Loaf.